 Pasta sauce, canned 1 cup 31.66 mg

 Tomato juice 1 cup 21.91 mg

 Tomato, raw 1 whole 3.17 mg

 Oh, and if you don’t like tomatoes, enjoy watermelon, papaya, grapefruit — also good sources of lycopene.

-Finally, I already hear this question a lot, “But aren’t tomatoes are acid-forming?”
-True, tomatoes are slightly acid-forming, but their benefits outweigh any small acid contribution, which can be easily buffered with our Alkaline for Life Diet®.
+Finally, I hear this question a lot, “But aren’t tomatoes acid forming?”
+True, tomatoes are slightly acid forming, but their benefits outweigh any small acid contribution, which can be easily buffered with our Alkaline for Life Diet®.
 Be well and enjoy the fruits of summer!
 Here’s a recipe to get you started:

 Bone-healthy salsa recipe

 • 4 large tomatoes (or 6 plum tomatoes) chopped